 In Colorado this species is primarily known from Ute Mountain Ute tribal lands in southwestern Montezuma County; it also occurs in Utah.
-Nearly all the 11 Colorado occurrences have not been observed for a couple of decades or more.
+Nearly all the 11 Colorado occurrences are ranked as historical, with no updated observations contributed to the database for a couple of decades or more.
 Predicted suitable habitat was limited to areas where extreme low winter temperatures do not fall below -15°F (-26°C).
 Distance to substrates derived from Mancos Shale was an important factor.
-Seasonal precipitation patterns also contributed to constrain predicted suitable habitat to arid area; plants are apparently able to tolerate spring or summer precipitation amounts less than 2 inches (5 cm).
+Seasonal precipitation patterns also constrained predicted suitable habitat to arid areas; plants are apparently able to tolerate spring or summer precipitation amounts less than 2 inches (5 cm).
 A threshold value of 0.5 was used for the probability in the CODEX version of the model, and modeled habitat was clipped to the southwestern corner of Montezuma County.
 Modeled habitat included primarily alluvial fans below Sleeping Ute Mountain or the western edge of Mesa Verde where saltbush shrublands intermix with more barren areas.